-ISTSS has short- and long-term collaborations around the world with professional organizations, corporations and nonprofits that aim to protect those who have been traumatized and/or advance knowledge about traumatic stress:
+ISTSS has short- and long-term partners around the world with professional organizations, corporations and nonprofits that aim to protect those who have been traumatized and/or advance knowledge about traumatic stress:

 APA Division of Trauma Psychology